Menu

 Q: What's a place you haven't traveled to yet but want to, and why?

-A: Scotland!
-So many books and movies make it look so beautiful and the history is amazing.
+A: Comic Con San Diego!
+Or Comic Con the Cruise!
 Also, I have the Great Smokey Mountain Train Excursion on my bucket list.

 Q: If you could have dinner with three famous people, past or present, who would they be?